Citytv: Owned-and-operated stations

-Other such gaps include parts of the B.C. interior and Northern Ontario.
-However, like most Canadian networks, Citytv stations are generally available as distant signals on most cable and satellite providers nationwide.

-In the past, local rights to individual Citytv programs were sold to stations outside of the Toronto station's coverage area.
-In Vancouver, programs were split between KVOS-TV in Bellingham, Washington, which is close to Vancouver, and CTV-owned CIVT-TV, during the 1990s and early 2000s when Citytv did not have a station in Vancouver; CHAN-TV, then a CTV affiliate, also aired some Citytv programs, such as CityLine.
-The WIC stations in Alberta (including CITV-TV and CICT-TV) bought provincial rights to some Citytv programs prior to the launch of CKAL and CKEM in 1997.

 Affiliates and international franchises

-The Citytv brand has been licensed to local television stations in Bogotá, Colombia and formerly in Barcelona, Spain.
+The Citytv brand has been licensed to local television stations in Bogotá, Colombia, and formerly in Barcelona, Spain.
 Toronto's CITY-DT is broadcast on a number of cable television providers in the Caribbean.
 In Barbados, Citytv is carried on channel 507 of the terrestrial subscription service known as Multi-Choice TV.

 1 Italicized channel numbers indicate a digital channel allocated for future use by the Canadian Radio-television and Telecommunications Commission.

 Former franchises

 Citytv HD

 In 2003, CHUM Limited launched a high definition simulcast of its Toronto station CITY-TV.
 In October 2006, Citytv installed a new control room, becoming one of the first fully HD broadcasters in Canada.
 On March 2, 2010, CKVU-TV in Vancouver launched its HD simulcast.
-CKEM-TV in Edmonton began testing its digital signal on May 26, 2010 and began regular HD broadcasts on June 29, 2010.
-CITY-DT-3 in Ottawa began testing its digital feed on June 12, 2010 and regular digital broadcasts on June 18, 2010.
+CKEM-TV in Edmonton began testing its digital signal on May 26, 2010, and began regular HD broadcasts on June 29, 2010.
+CITY-DT-3 in Ottawa began testing its digital feed on June 12, 2010, and regular digital broadcasts on June 18, 2010.
 CKAL-TV began testing its high definition signal on August 31, 2010.
 By August 31, 2011, all Citytv owned-and-operated stations had their primary transmitters and most retransmitters broadcasting exclusively in digital.

 Citytv HD is available nationally via satellite and on digital cable.
 It is also available for free over-the-air using a regular TV antenna and a digital tuner (included in most new television sets) via the following stations and retransmitters:

-Video on demand and streaming services
+Video on demand and streaming

-As with most Canadian networks, video on demand access to Citytv programming has been available in various forms, such as through TV provider set-top boxes and streaming through the network's website and mobile apps, since the early 2010s.
+Video on demand access to Citytv programming has been available in various forms, such as through TV provider's set-top boxes, or streaming media through the network's website and mobile apps.

 CitytvNow

-In June 2018, Rogers announced it would launch an expanded service called CitytvNow (stylized CitytvNOW) for authenticated customers of partnered TV service providers such as Rogers Cable.
-This added full-season, and in some cases past-season, availability of shows airing on Citytv; for a time, this also included exclusive programs not airing on the broadcast network.
+In June 2018, Rogers announced it would launch an expanded service called Citytv Now (stylized Citytv NOW) for authenticated customers of partnered TV service providers, such as corporate sibling Rogers Cable.
+Citytv Now features fulls-season (and several past season) availability of shows airing on Citytv.
+For a time, the service also featured exclusive programs not airing on the broadcast network.